vguillaume8/eop-tracking-system/docs/README.md

 ## Installation

-## The .gitignore is configured to ignore configs and prod folders.
-Be sure to rename folders and subfolders in template from aconfigs or aprod to config and prod.
+## *** The .gitignore is configured to ignore configs and prod folders.
+Be sure to rename folders and subfolders in template from aconfigs or aprod to config and prod ***

 - Backend
 > Navigate to server folder